 Objectives:

-Apply building code definitions to ensure safe design (NCIDQ IDPX Objective: Building Regulations).
+Apply knowledge of building movement to design durable interiors (NCIDQ IDPX Objective: Building Systems).

 Objectives: